Clinton-Davis/CapeTowns_Best_Bits/README.md

-## Interactive Frontend Development - _Code institute_
+## Interactive Frontend Development - Code institute

 ---

-> **_Cape Towns Best bits_** _is a Do It Your Self_ webpage that streamlines the process of finding listed destinations and things to do in Cape Town without having to go through a tour company.
+> **_Cape Towns Best Bits_** is a _Do It Your Self_ webpage that streamlines the process of finding listed destinations and things to do in Cape Town without having to go through a tour company.